-- The CVBS output only serves as the aux output or live view output. - Step 1 Use the mouse wheel to double-click on the HDMI1/VGA, or HDMI2, or HDMI/VGA output screen, and the following message box pops up.
+- Refer to Chapter 3.2 Operations in Live View Mode for the main and aux output relationship. - The CVBS output only serves as the aux output or live view output. - Step 1 Use the mouse wheel to double-click on the HDMI/VGA output screen, and the following message box pops up.